Previously known as Derwentia derwentiana

-Derwentia derwentiana is a beautiful perennial species that is capable of brightening any native garden.
+Veronica derwentiana is a beautiful perennial species that is capable of brightening any native garden.
 Derwentia derwentiana, more commonly known as the Derwent Speedwell belongs to the family Scrophulariaceae.
-The Derwentia genus is often wrongly confused with the Parahebe , which is similar in physical form to Derwentia .
+The once-recognised genera Derwentia and Parahebe are now included in the broader interpretation of the genus Veronica.

 Propagation is most successful using cuttings, preferably using tip cuttings.
 The cuttings will do well potted up in coco peat and respond well to bottom heat and misting.
 Root hormones can also be added to encourage root growth.
 Within 2-4 weeks of propagation D.derwentiana is ready to plant in your garden.
 Seeds are not readily obtained, but if available should be sown fresh.
 Plants should be positioned in shade or dappled sunlight.
 It is hardy in most soil types as long as the moisture is kept up.